shermanloan/scejson-doc/doc/appendix-history.md

 chapter when a new release arrives, you may quickly discern any documentation changes which may or may not be of interest to you.

+## Release 2024-10-0
+* The [Arm](module-arm.md) module's `TILARESPA2015` field can now be passed in as an object with `MinPnIDetails` and `MaxPnIDetails` boolean child fields.
+  These two new fields allow the calling application to request detailed information about the `MinPnI` and `MaxPnI` payments that may be returned in the amortization schedule for ARM loans with TILARESPA2015 disclosures.
+If set to `true`, then the amounts to interest and principal for each of these payments may also be returned in the `AmLine` object.
+Note that previously, the `TILARESPA2015` field was Boolean, and this is still supported.
+  `"TILARESPA2015" : true` is now equivalent to `"TILARESPA2015" : {}`.

 ## Release 2024-07-0
 * The [Loan](module-loan.md) module's `PmtStream` object now supports the new `ReplaceIdx` field which is used to apply a replacement payment stream to a